wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.15.
 Extended DNS Error Code 14 - Not Ready

-   The server is unable to answer the query as it is not fully functional (yet).
+   The server is unable to answer the query as it was not fully functional when the query was received.

 4.16.
 Extended DNS Error Code 15 - Blocked

-   The server is unable to respond to the request because the domain is blacklisted due to an internal security policy imposed by the operator of the server being directly talked to.
+   The server is unable to respond to the request because the domain is blacklisted due to an internal security policy imposed by the operator of that server.

 4.17.
 Extended DNS Error Code 16 - Censored

-   The server is unable to respond to the request because the domain is blacklisted by a security policy imposed upon the server being talked to by an external requirement.
+   The server is unable to respond to the request because the domain is blacklisted due to an external requirement imposed by an entity other than the server operator.
 Note that how the imposed policy is applied is irrelevant (in-band DNS filtering, court order, etc).